-Ecstatic Music Festival Comes to Kaufman Center in NYCJanuary 22, 2018 - by Regina Molaro
+Ecstatic Music Festival Continues in NYCMarch 19, 2018 - by Regina Molaro

 This winter and on into spring, Kaufman Music Center presents the 2018 Ecstatic Music Festival, which will spotlight a talented lineup of artists from across the sonic spectrum.
 They’ll perform for nine collaborative, one-night-only performances.
 The festival will feature collaborations from more than 75 artists, including Kronos Quartet, the Bang on a Can All-Stars, Margaret Leng Tan, Glasser, Xenia Rubinos, Mantra Percussion, Mahogany L. Browne, Carla Kihlstedt, Patrick Zimmerli, Ethan Iverson, and Buke & Gase’s Arone Dyer.

-The season runs January 27th, 2018 through April 26th, 2018 (we've got the highlights from the first part called out below).
+The season runs January 27th, 2018 through April 26th, 2018 (we've got the spring highlights called out below).
 The festival is presented in association with New Amsterdam Records.
 All concerts will be held at Kaufman Music Center’s Merkin Concert Hall and begin at 7:30pm.

 Thursday, March 22, 7:30pm